 To put the Conkeror launcher in one of your regular executable directories so that you can start Conkeror from a command prompt or application launcher, create a symbolic link from the conkeror/contrib/run-conkeror file to one of your usual executable directories.
-For example:

 You must perform an extra step to make the Conkeror launcher work.
 First, copy the xulrunner-stub file from the XULRunner directory into the Conkeror directory.
 Then, create a symbolic link from that file to one of your usual executable directories.
-For example:

 Return to the basic list of keybindings on the start page by pressing, C-h i.
 In Conkeror and Emacs, C- stands for, “hold Ctrl and press the next key”.
 For example, C-h i stands for “hold Ctrl, press h, release Ctrl and h, and press i”.
 Conkeror uses other Emacs keybinding abbreviations also: M- means hold the Meta key (the Alt key on PC keyboards and the Option key on Macintosh keyboards); S- means hold the Shift key.
 For a complete list of Conkeror keybindings, press C-h b.